Spatiotemporal spectral transfers in fluid dynamics: Conclusion

 \section{Conclusion}

-We have shown how temporal and spatio-temporal spectral transfers in fluid turbulence may be defined quite generally in terms of time-frequency analysis methods such as the short-time Fourier transform or the wavelet transform.
-Moreover, these methods can be modified to include a fairly general detrending operation in such a way that the temporal and spatio-temporal spectral budgets remain exact even after detrending.
+We have shown how temporal and spatiotemporal spectral transfers in fluid turbulence may be defined quite generally in terms of time-frequency analysis methods such as the short-time Fourier transform or the wavelet transform.
+Moreover, these methods can be modified to include a fairly general detrending operation in such a way that the temporal and spatiotemporal spectral budgets remain exact even after detrending.

-The interpretation of temporal and spatio-temporal spectral transfers is similar to the interpretation of spatial-spectral transfers, with the main difference being the replacement of time derivative with respect to $t$ by the time derivative with respect to central time $\tau$.
-While the spatial spectral transfer $\calA(\bk,t)$ gives the $t$ rate of change of the energy density $\mathcal{E}(\bk,t)$ in wavenumber mode $\bk$, the spatio-temporal spectral transfer $\calA(\bk,\omega,\tau)$ gives the $\tau$ rate of change of energy density $\mathcal{E}(\bk,\omega,\tau)$ in wavenumber-frequency mode $(\bk,\omega)$.
+The interpretation of temporal and spatiotemporal spectral transfers is similar to the interpretation of spatial-spectral transfers, with the main difference being the replacement of time derivative with respect to $t$ by the time derivative with respect to central time $\tau$.
+While the spatial spectral transfer $\calA(\bk,t)$ gives the $t$ rate of change of the energy density $\mathcal{E}(\bk,t)$ in wavenumber mode $\bk$, the spatiotemporal spectral transfer $\calA(\bk,\omega,\tau)$ gives the $\tau$ rate of change of energy density $\mathcal{E}(\bk,\omega,\tau)$ in wavenumber-frequency mode $(\bk,\omega)$.
 Similarly, the temporal spectral transfer $\calA(\omega,\tau)$ gives the $\tau$ rate of change of the spectral density $\mathcal{E}(\omega,\tau)$ in frequency mode $\omega$.